aykerigma/Aigerim-portfolio-TSWD/aipub.md

 • Aesthetics
 • Engagement

 This is a good graph.
-It doesn’t score too low on any of the metrics.
+I would score it high for completeness, truthfulness, intuitiveness, and easthetics.
 The reader can immediately see the dramatic growth of pattern recognition and machine learning publications in the recent years.
 The colors are not too bright.
 There’s hierarchy of font sizes.
 The title describes the graph well.

 However, I think that this graph can be changed to serve its target audience better.
 The main problem of this visualization and other graphs in this report is the mismatch between the audience background knowledge on the topic and the chart.
 The chart looks like it was made for researchers who can draw meaningful conclusions about the difference in publications between computer vision and control theory, for example.